HughP/dnj-corpus/README.md

 **Language Note**: Dan is considered by some to be a macro language comprised of a dialect chain of over 40 dialects <sup id="a3">[3](#f3)</sup><sup>,</sup><sup id="a4">[4](#f4)</sup>.
 As recently as 2012 the ISO 639-3 registrar approved a request ([2012-083](https://iso639-3.sil.org/request/2012-083))<sup id="a5">[5](#f5)</sup> to split one of these dialects off into its own language (Kla [[lda](https://iso639-3.sil.org/code/lda)]).
 Eastern and Western Dan have had their own separate writing traditions for over 40 years.
 There are significant segmental and suprasegmental differences between Eastern and Western Dan.

 **Script Note**: There may be several orthographies from different dialects which would all qualify as BCP47<sup id="a6">[6](#f6)</sup>: [dnj_Latn_CI](http://www.unicode.org/cldr/charts/latest/supplemental/likely_subtags.html).
-Crúbadán language data for Eastern Dan uses: `dnj-x-east` <sup id="a7">[7](#f7)</sup>but it is unclear if that corpus is based on the same orthography as this one, even if it is from the same language variety.
+Crúbadán language data for Eastern Dan uses: `dnj-x-east` <sup id="a7">[7](#f7)</sup>but it is unclear if that corpus is based on the same orthography this corpus (orthography version 3), even if the language content is from the same language variety.

 **Font Note**: It has been Hugh's professional experience that in many cases fonts used to encode minority languages often fail to include two very important features.
 The first is that some classes of diacritics and characters do not combine elegantly for users.
-For instance: 〈◌̊〉 U+030A 'COMBINING RING ABOVE', does not elegantly combine with 〈🦄〉 U+1F984 'UNICORN FACE' to allow users to put a ring on the unicorn's horn‽ The second case is more grammatical in nature.
+For instance: 〈◌̊〉 U+030A 'COMBINING RING ABOVE', does not elegantly combine with 〈🦄〉 U+1F984 'UNICORN FACE' to allow users to put a ring on the unicorn's horn‽ The second case impacts the fluidity of grammatical expression by minority language users.
 Most fonts don't support 〈‽〉 U+203D 'INTERROBANG'.

 **Text Rendering Note**: It appears that many fonts do not successfully render some glyphs from the Dan orthography.
 This is especially noticeable with regards to two sets of glyphs: 〈Ʋ̈, ʋ̈〉'LATIN LETTER V WITH HOOK + COMBINING DIERESES', 〈˗〉 U+02D7 'MODIFIER LETTER MINUS SIGN', and 〈꞊〉 U+A78A 'MODIFIER LETTER SHORT EQUALS SIGN'.
 The issue with the Latin letter V with hook is that generally the height of the base character (when it is supported in fonts) is set too high for the line height to accommodate the adding of combining diereses on top of the base character.
 Font rendering engines then push the combining diereses to the right.
 Default fonts in web browsers are particularly susceptible to the issue of pushing the combining diereses to the right.
 The second issue is that 〈꞊〉 U+A78A and 〈˗〉 U+02D7 are set to display at half the vertical height of lower case letters.
 However, it is often the case that these glyphs are rendered adjacent to uppercase letters.
 This gives the visual effect that the modifier letters are too low, or too small for practical use.
 CharisSIL and DoulosSIL (the Unicode compliant versions) do render all glyphs correctly.
 [These fonts can be used as embeded fonts](https://software.sil.org/charis/support/features-demo/), but it would be nice if professional font makers would enable Dan users (and other minority language users) to have a variety of type face options.